 Professionals often find themselves in need of a new challenge to recharge their inner fires.

-Switching to a new industry or a new career path can be daunting, and you need to have a strategic action plan in place in order to make a seamless transition.
+Switching to a new industry or finding a new career passion can be daunting, and you need to have a strategic action plan in place in order to make a seamless transition.
 There are three steps to consider when contemplating a career change:

 - Create a plan of action.
 Define your areas of interest while being realistic of making such a change.
 For instance, if you’re an attorney, deciding to be a CPA would be a long road to success.
 Identify industries you’re interested in and even a shortlist of companies you would like to be a part of, within reason.
 Research the companies and industries to see what opportunities are available that match your skill set and personality.